St. Nikolai, Greifswald: 19th century

 The interior of the church was thoroughly renewed in 1823–1832.
 The refurnishing was carried out to the designs by the Greifswald architect Gottlieb Giese.
 Giese had the entire interior of the church whitewashed and covered with a coating of sandstone-coloured paint.
 The choir was heightened and behind the altar a choir wall was erected, richly adorned with filigree decorations.
 All furnishings were also replaced.
+Composer Carl Ludvig Lithander was organist of the church 1824–1839.

 East Germany

 After World War II, the church was made a bishops' seat for the Pomeranian Evangelical Church.
 Both the exterior and interior of the church however remained unchanged in shape it had since the renovation during the 19th century.
 Only after the amelioration of the relationship between the church and the regime in the 1970s could a major renovation of the church be begun.
 Responsible for the plans was the Hamburg-based architect Friedhelm Grundmann.
 The dwindling number of churchgoers called for a refurnishing of the church, with a second altar erected in the middle of the church.
 North of the new altar a baptismal chapel was also incorporated into the church, with a stained glass window by the same artist who was responsible for the design of the new altar, Hans Kock.

 The church was re-inaugurated on 11 June 1989 with a ceremony that was attended by the leader of the German Democratic Republic, Erich Honecker.
 The big renovation project was at the time criticised, since it consumed large sums of money at a time when other churches were also in strong need of renovations.
 Not least the speech by Bishop Horst Gienke, conceived without consulting the leadership of the church, was critical.
 The inauguration sermon, with a bold sermon made by the pastor of the church, Puttkammer and attended by Berthold Beitz in his capacity of chairman of the Alfried Krupp von Bohlen und Halbach Foundation, which had provided funds for the renovation, was one of the last public appearances of Honecker before his fall, heralded by intense protests.